RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 # Verifiable Credential Signing Worker

-This project implements a BullMQ worker for signing verifiable credentials (VCs) in a background job processing environment.
+This project implements a BullJs worker for signing verifiable credentials (VCs) in a background job processing environment.

 ## Installation